Understanding PF & ESI Rules: Employee Count, Salary Impact, and Contractual Obligations

 Harsh Kumar Mehta

-For coverage of establishments as specified under ESI Act, 1948 there is requirement of 10 or more persons and not "more than 10 employees" as mentioned by one of members as above.
+For coverage of establishments as specified under the ESI Act, 1948, there is a requirement of 10 or more persons and not "more than 10 employees" as mentioned by one of the members above.
+Similarly, persons receiving wages up to and including Rs.
+15,000 per month are covered under the said Act.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute